OCA/account-closing/account_multicurrency_revaluation/README.rst

 Configuration
 =============

-Due to the various legislation according the country, in the Company settings you can set the way you want to generate revaluation journal entries.
+Due to the various legislation according the country, in the Accouting settings you can set the way you want to generate revaluation journal entries.

 The user that can access to the edition of the 'Provision B.S loss account' and